superchangeai/daily-change/README.md

 | timestamp     | timestamp     | DEFAULT NOW()       | When the change was detected and recorded.|

 ## Explanation
-- Diff Computation: The _diff_ field stores the structured output of an LLM asked to comparing _snapshot_id1_ and _snapshot_id2_ from `dom_snapshots`.
+- Diff Computation: The _diff_ field stores the structured output of an LLM asked to compare _snapshot_id1_ and _snapshot_id2_ from `dom_snapshots`.
 It is always set as a JSON object with one key "summary".
 - Classification: The _classification_ and _explanation_ fields are populated by the LLM-based classification service.